 THE Five SECRETS OF WINE PAIRING

 Pairing food and wine this Christmas doesn’t have to be as difficult as 2020.
-By keeping things simple, and following our guide, you can complement your favourite Christmas dishes without too much hassle – after all, it’s meant to be fun!
+By keeping things simple, and following our food and wine pairing guide, you can complement your favourite Christmas dishes without too much hassle – after all, it’s meant to be fun!

 Without over-complicating things, here are our two top tips before getting into our simple guide: